nginx-architects/ingress-demo/aws-deployment/README.md

 ip-192-168-79-128.ec2.internal   Ready    <none>   35d   v1.21.2-eks-55daa9d
 ```

+## Access & Authorization

+Creates an OIDC IdP for the cluster:

+`eksctl utils associate-iam-oidc-provider --region=<eks-cluster-region> --cluster=<eks-cluster-name> --approve`

+Creates IAM service account that gets tied to a namespace and the cluster, and attaches an IAM policy for monitoring usage of the NIC Plus image and authorizing its deployment into the cluster:

+`eksctl create iamserviceaccount --name nginx-ingress --namespace nginx-ingress --cluster <eks-cluster-name> --region <eks-cluster-region> --attach-policy-arn arn:aws:iam::aws:policy/AWSMarketplaceMeteringRegisterUsage --approve`

+You can change the service account name and namespace but you would then need to propagate those changes to some of the upcoming charts.
+If you use `nginx-ingress` all of the charts that reference the service account or namespace will work as is.

 Edit lines 104/105 in `rbac.yaml` to match your service account name and namespace if you changed them from the default `nginx-ingress`

 Creates the ClusterRole and ClusterRoleBinding for authorizing the service account you just created:

 `kubectl apply -f rbac.yaml`

+## Create Elastic Load Balancer & Allow Traffic

 Creates an ELB in AWS with a LoadBalancer type Service routes all HTTP/HTTPS traffic (80/443) from the ELB to the `nginx-ingress` app which we haven't created yet: